-Since the 6th millennium BC. the territory of Eastern Europe has being populated by agricultural communities of Anatolia and the Caucasus moving through the Balkans and the North Caucasus.
-They brought the Neolithic cultures in the Ukraine, the first of which occurred in the southern and south-western regions of the country – on the Dniester, the Southern Bug Rivers, in the lower reaches of the Dnieper, in the Crimea and the Carpathians.
-In particular the aliens created the Bug-Dniester culture on the basis of the local culture of the final Mesolithic Kukrek culture.
+Since the 6th millennium BC. the territory of Eastern Europe has been populated by agricultural communities of Anatolia and the Caucasus moving through the Balkans and the North Caucasus.
+They brought the Neolithic cultures in Ukraine, the first of which occurred in the southern and south-western regions of the country – on the Dniester, the Southern Bug Rivers, in the lower reaches of the Dnieper, in the Crimea and the Carpathians.
+In particular, the aliens created the Bug-Dniester culture on the basis of the final phase of the local Mesolithic Kukrek culture.
 It certainly had connections with more advanced synchronous cultures of South-Eastern Europe.
-The creators of this culture, just as later, already Eneolithic one, Trypilian were people of still unclear ethnicity.
+The creators of this culture were еру natives of Asia Minor.
 Somewhat later tribes speaking languages of the Nostratic macrofamily moved from the Caucasian and this certainty allows us to speak about the ethnicity of many different cultures.

-Left: Neolithic and Chalcolithic cultures correlated with the settlements of Nostratic language speakers in Eastern Europe
+Left: Map 1.
+Neolithic and Chalcolithic cultures correlated with the settlements of Nostratic language speakers in Eastern Europe

-The total area of the expanse of this culture, by Telegin's definition "embraces the valley of the Dnieper (from the town of Rohğachivka to the coast of the Sea of Kakhovka), Eastern Volhynia, middle and lower streams of the rivers Pripyat, Sozh, Desna, Vorskla, Pslo and Sula, as well as the middle stream of Siversky Donets" (TElEGIN D.Ya.
-1968.: 9).
-Sites on the Neman, Narva Rivers having the western boundary on the Vistula River belong to the same block of the cultures of comb-stroke ornament.
-The population of this “Vistula-Dnieper block” was very numerous, engaged in hunting and fishing, just starting productive forms of farming (TElEGIN D.Ya.
-1990-2: 92).
-Some linguists analysing the Indo-European language confirm these data archaeology.
-In particular, H. Hirt and J. Pokorny believed that Indo-European agricultural terminology is very scarce and inconclusive, and belongs to a later layer of the vocabulary, while common words for calling dogs, cattle, pigs and sheep give reason to think about the development livestock.
-(HIRT HERMAN, 1968: 10; POKORNY JULIUS, 1968: 387).
-However, other experts say also about the development of agriculture (MEYER ERNST.
-1968: 258).
-Nevertheless Türkic borrowing in Indo-European languages, which were discussed in the section "The Language and Cultural Contacts…", speak in favor of that the agriculture of Indo-Europeans was in its infancy.
+The block of CSWC includes sites on the Neman and Narva River with the western border along the Vistula River.
+The population of this “Vistula-Dnieper block” was very numerous, engaged in hunting and fishing, only starting to move to the production forms of the economy [TElEGIN D.Ya.
+1990: 92].
+Some linguists analyzing the Indo-European language confirm these data archaeology.
+In particular, H. Hirt and J. Pokorny believed that Indo-European agricultural terminology is very scarce and inconclusive, and belongs to a later layer of the vocabulary, while common words for calling dogs, cattle, pigs, and sheep give reason to think about the development of livestock.
+[HIRT HERMAN, 1940: 10; POKORNY JULIUS, 1936: 387].
+However, other experts say also about the development of agriculture [MEYER ERNST.
+1968: 258].
+Nevertheless, Türkic borrowing in Indo-European languages, which were discussed in the section "The Language and Cultural Contacts…", speak in favor of that the agriculture of Indo-Europeans was in its infancy.
 Livestock should have been known for them on their Urheimat in the Caucasus, but its development was hindered by natural conditions in the forest zone in Eastern Europe.

-The carriers of Dnieper-Donets culture belonged to a group of later Cro-Magnons which had large and massive skull, predominated dolichocrania, significant height of the cranium, large or very large ortho-mezognatum face, low orbits, sloping forehead, and well developed eyebrows bows… Nearest analogy to the population of the Dnieper-Donets culture in Mesolithic and Neolithic Europe should be looked for among carriers of cultures of over northern forest and forest-steppe areas.
-For a number of taxonomic characters closest to them are Ertebelle culture, further several tribes of Oleny Ostrov burials and Pit-Comb Ware culture of the Volga-Oka basin and Neolithic cultures of the Urals (TELEGIN D.Ya.
-1968: 186, 188).
+The carriers of Dnieper-Donets culture belonged to a group of later Cro-Magnons which had a large and massive skull, predominated dolichocrania, significant height of the cranium, large or very large ortho-mezognatum face, low orbits, sloping forehead, and well developed eyebrows bows… The nearest analogy to the population of the Dnieper-Donets culture in Mesolithic and Neolithic Europe should be looked for among carriers of cultures of over northern forest and forest-steppe areas.
+A number of taxonomic characters closest to them are Ertebelle culture, further several tribes of Oleny Ostrov burials and Pit-Comb Ware culture of the Volga-Oka basin, and Neolithic cultures of the Urals [TELEGIN D.Ya.
+1968: 186, 188].

 T.S.
-Konduktorova does not agree with him.
+Konduktorova did not agree with him.
 According to her, skeletons of people of the Dnieper-Donets culture are more massive than Late Palaeolithic ones, so a change of the population should be on the area of its spreading.
-She believes that the creators of the Dnieper-Donets culture were very similar to the Mesolithic people of the Maghreb, although their relocation to the territory of Ukraine was very doubtful (KONDUKTOROVA T.S.
-1973: 45-48).
+She believed that the creators of the Dnieper-Donets culture were very similar to the Mesolithic people of the Maghreb, although their relocation to the territory of Ukraine was very doubtful [KONDUKTOROVA T.S.
+1973: 45-48].
 Whatever it was, but the people of the Dnieper-Donets culture were not clean later Cro-Magnons, and already had some traces of cross-breeding.
-I. Hokhman believes that a cross-breeding of a local Palaeo-European type with its other variabt took place, which as if penetrated to southwardly from the northern provinces in the Neolithic (HOCHMAN I.I.
+I. Hokhman believed that cross-breeding of a local Palaeo-European type with its other variant took place, which as if penetrated to southwardly from the northern provinces in the Neolithic (HOCHMAN I.I.
 1966: 189).
 The latter is hard to admit when the general movement of the Neolithic communities was from south to north.
-Most likely, mentioned cross-breeding could occur somewhat earlier, during the Mesolithic period, when Late Cro-Magnons tribes started gradually penetrating from the northern Dnieper basin down the river southward, where they met with the natives of Mesolithic era (TELEGIN D. Ya., 1968: 231).
+Most likely, mentioned cross-breeding could occur somewhat earlier, during the Mesolithic period, when Late Cro-Magnons tribes started gradually penetrating from the northern Dnieper basin down the river southward, where they met with the natives of the Mesolithic era [TELEGIN D. Ya., 1968: 231].
 This movement was stopped by the arrival of the Neolithic Indo-Europeans and their anthropological impurity complicated the process of cross-breeding of the local population.
-All this anthropological problems does not matter in this case.
+All these anthropological problems do not matter in this case.
 The main thing for us is that the carriers of the Dnieper-Donets culture did not belong to Asia Minor anthropological type to which they would have to belong.

 This contradiction may be resolved so.
-A paucity of Indo-European tribes, reaching eastern Ukraine, met here local population of Proto-European anthropological type, spread from Ukraine, the Lower Don basin up to the Baltic and the middle reaches of the Oka River.
-Indo-Europeans brought with them not only the Neolithic type of economy, but also good tribal organization, allowing them to become the head on more primitive and fragmented local tribal communities.
-Ability of of Indo-European to lead small unorganized ethnic groups was noted by many researchers.
-Here, for example, that A. Meillet wrote: "The ancient Indo-European tribes were differed by sense of social organization, energy, and initiative of their leadership" (MEILLET ANTOIN.
-1954).
-Obviously, they were not conservative and had sober look at life using achievements of their neighbors or predecessors.
-V. Leman pointed out that "Indo-European society, where, apparently, a very strong spirit of individualism was present, at the same time, it was susceptible to external influences" (LEMAN V.P.
-1991: 23).
-These conclusions come from a study of internal linguistic forms, which are closely connected with the spirit of the language and match certain psychological qualities of its speakers which were the most important for the Indo-Europeans noted by J Pokorny so:
+Not numerous Indo-European tribes, reaching eastern Ukraine, met here the local population of Proto-European anthropological type, spread from Ukraine, the Lower Don basin up to the Baltic and the middle reaches of the Oka River.
+Indo-Europeans brought with them not only the Neolithic type of economy but also good tribal organization, allowing them to become the head of more primitive and fragmented local tribal communities.
+The ability of Indo-Europeans to lead small unorganized ethnic groups was noted by many researchers.
+Here, for example, that A. Meillet wrote: "The ancient Indo-European tribes were differed by a sense of social organization, energy, and initiative of their leadership" [MEILLET ANTOIN.
+1954].
+Obviously, they were not conservative and had sober look at life using the achievements of their neighbors or predecessors.
+V. Leman pointed out that "Indo-European society, where, apparently, a very strong spirit of individualism was present, at the same time, it was susceptible to external influences" [LEMAN V.P.
+1991: 23].
+These conclusions come from a study of internal linguistic forms, which are closely connected with the spirit of the language and match certain psychological qualities of its speakers which were the most important for the Indo-Europeans noted by J. Pokorny so:

-To some extent, the patriarchal organization of the Indo-European society is contradicted by the fact that all Indo-European languages use feminine for the name of the earth, indicating that the worship of Mother-Earth what is characteristic agricultural peoples (NEHRING ALFONS, 1968: 402).
-However, the Indo-Europeans were not farmers at the time of division of their languages and, obviously, this form of the name of the earth inherited from their ancestral home still in the Caucasus, where they could practice agriculture in primitive form.
+To some extent, the patriarchal organization of the Indo-European society is contradicted by the fact that all Indo-European languages use feminine for the name of the earth, indicating the worship of Mother-Earth what is characteristic of agricultural peoples [NEHRING ALFONS, 1968: 402].
+However, the Indo-Europeans were not farmers at the time of the division of their languages and, obviously, this form of the name of the earth inherited from their ancestral home still in the Caucasus, where they could practice agriculture in primitive form.

-It is also possible that the Indo-Europeans brought with them from the Caucasus particular type of weapon in the form of maces, known after two burial-places.
-Maces as weapons and a symbol of power were distributed in the early civilizations of the North-west Asia, where they first penetrated to the tribes of the Caucasus, and then to the carriers of the Dnieper-Donets culture, which were the first in Europe who had maces with pommels (TELEGIN D.Ya.
-1968: 151).
-Maces had a different shape, but made quite carefully, their surface was grinded, holes were made by cylindrical boring (Arkheologiya Ukrainskoy SSR., 1985, 159).
+It is also possible that the Indo-Europeans brought with them from the Caucasus particular type of weapon in the form of maces, known from two burial-places.
+Maces as weapons and a symbol of power were disseminated in the early civilizations of the North-west Asia, where they first penetrated to the tribes of the Caucasus, and then to the carriers of the Dnieper-Donets culture, which were the first in Europe who had maces with pommels [TELEGIN D.Ya.
+1968: 151].
+Maces had a different shape, but made quite carefully, their surface was grinded, holes were made by cylindrical boring [Arkheologiya Ukrainskoy SSR., 1985, 159].

 So, having headed local tribes and imposed them their more perfect language, the Indo-Europeans gradually disappeared themselves among people of Proto-European type, but their mentality and outlook continued to exist for a few more millennia.